Guidance

 Statutory notifications

 Some of the legislation that we enforce requires businesses to notify us if they have identified an unsafe or non-compliant product that they have placed on the market or supplied/ made available, along with the corrective measures that they have taken subsequently.
-The notification requirements may differ in Great Britain and Northern Ireland.

-Where we receive a notification from a business in relation to an unsafe or non-compliant product, our primary concerns will be to ensure protection for people and the environment; to ensure adequate steps are taken to address the non-compliance and its effects; and to minimise the likelihood of future non-compliance (see Responding to non-compliance).
+Where we receive a notification from a business in relation to an unsafe or non-compliant product, our primary concerns are to ensure protection for people and the environment; to ensure adequate steps are taken to address the non-compliance and its effects; and to minimise the likelihood of future non-compliance (see Responding to non-compliance).

 Information provided to OPSS (or other enforcement authorities) is handled as set out in our guidance:

-Read guidance on the notification of unsafe and noncompliant products
+Read guidance on the notification of unsafe and noncompliant products.

 Checking compliance